FlorianRappl/YAMP/README.markdown

 Version history
 -------------------------------------------------------
+**0.9.6:**
+- Added a `PlotValue` type with derived types like `Plot2DValue` etc.
+- Created a function called plot(), which takes one or more arguments
+- Created a special abstract class `PropertyFunction` to derive from
+- Only numeric types will be assigned to the $
+- An assignment to the $ will only happen if there is no user assignment
+- Every property changed in a `PlotValue` instance invokes a callback
+- Functions can return multiple values
+- The last returned `PlotValue` is saved in the corresponding `ParseContext`

 **0.9.5:**
 - Added a `ParseContext` class that manages the (local and global) contexts
 - Applied the changes to all operators, expressions and functions